 Existence of an Efficiency Defense

-Despite its endorsement in the Guidelines, caselaw on the existence of an efficiency defense is mixed.
+Caselaw on the efficiency defense is mixed.
 Some old Supreme Court decisions can be read as foreclosing this defense:

 - Brown Shoe Co. v.
 United States, 370 U.S. 294, 344 (1962) (recognizing that "some of the results of large integrated or chain operations are beneficial to consumers" but concluding that "Congress appreciated that occasional higher costs and prices might result from the maintenance of fragmented industries and markets [and] resolved these competing considerations in favor of decentralization.")

 - F.T.C. v.
 Procter & Gamble Co., 386 U.S. 568, 580 (1967) ("Possible economies cannot be used as a defense to illegality.
 Congress was aware that some mergers which lessen competition may also result in economies but it struck the balance in favor of protecting competition.")

 But the language of these decisions is inconsistent with the substance of more modern Supreme Court opinions, and lower court decisions reflect a hesitant but growing acceptance of the efficiency defense, at least to the extent that it proves no net harm will accrue to consumers (see infra para.
 6, Caselaw):